awgutierrez/agsite/content/publication/cosmic-convergence/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Fixed Point Theory and Applications*"
+publication: "*Journal of Fixed Point Theory and Applications 23, 59 (2021)*"
 publication_short: "*J. Fixed Point Theory Appl.
 23, 59 (2021)*"

 abstract: This note discusses some aspects of the asymptotic behaviour of nonexpansive maps.
 Using metric functionals, we make a connection to the invariant subspace problem and prove a new result for nonexpansive maps of {{< math >}}$\ell_{1}${{< /math >}}.
 We also point out some inaccurate assertions appearing in the literature on this topic.